ashutoshraina/ashutoshraina.github.io/Snow/_posts/2014-01-03-MVC-On-Mono-Monodevelop.md

     "Could not launch web server.
 Make sure that XSP4 web server is installed".

-Don't worry it is installed the mono guys just wanted to have fun by poiking us with a stick.
+Don't worry it is installed the mono guys just wanted to have fun by poking us with a stick.
 Copy the **winhack** folder from

     C:\Program Files (x86)\Mono-3.2.3\lib\mono\4.0
 to

     C:\Program Files (x86)\Mono-3.2.3\lib\mono\4.5

 I was only able to arrive at this hack by looking at the monosoftdebugger source code and a bit of hit and miss.
 In between I asked around if there was a way to attache IIS Express to monodevelop, I couldn't find anything that was simple and obvious (ended up with a useful IISExpress manager utility, more on that later).
+If you change the target framework to .net 4 and monitor the application output tab then you will the following and it will make sense as to how I reached winhack folder.

+    Loaded assembly: C:\Program Files (x86)\Mono-3.2.3\lib\mono\4.5\winhack\xsp4.exe

 Now, press F5 again and the misery continues, but thankfully this is something we understand.